jordanhubbard/Visualizing-Downloaded-Data/README.md

 # Visualizing-Downloaded-Data
-Visualizing downloaded data using Matplotlib and Plotly
+Visualizing downloaded data using Matplotlib and Plotly by analyzing weather and fire data.